NinjaAiden/dcd-milestone-project/README.md

 - To add a recipe, follow the 'Add a recipe' link at the top of the page
 - If the user is logged in, the recipe will be signed as created by that user
 - Users who are not logged in, will have their recipes signed as 'guest'
+- Clicking on the up arrow at the side of the main view will allow an upvote of the recipe
+- Users cannot upvote their own recipes
-- Guests are unable to modify or delete recipes, only add or view them
+- Guests are unable to modify, upvote or delete recipes, only add or view them

 ## UX